 Supported by Big W

 Who doesn’t love giving their home a refresh with the change of season?!
-Whether it’s embracing a new colour palette or picking up on the latest seasonal trends, there are always so many pieces to tempt us – but continually redecorating is a luxury many of us cannot afford.
+Whether it’s embracing a new colour palette or picking up on the latest seasonal trends, there are always so many pieces to tempt us.
+But continually redecorating is a luxury many of us cannot afford.
 Or can we?!

 BIG W has seriously upped their game in the home department and this spring, there are plenty of new furniture items, décor, artwork and textiles that embrace the latest designer looks without the designer price tag.

-I was recently invited to style a bedroom in three ways using pieces from their latest Spring collection and today I’m excited to share these with you, as well as my top tips to create a luxe look for less.
+I was recently invited to style a bedroom in three ways using pieces from their latest Spring collection and today I’m excited to share these with you, as well as my top tips to create a luxe bedroom look for less.

 Bedroom look #1 — Feminine